-The New Hampshire Institute of Politics & Political Library at Saint Anselm College and TurboVote are partnering this fall to help first-time and out-of-state voting age students register to vote and receive absentee ballots before the 2012 general election.
+The New Hampshire Institute of Politics & Political Library at Saint Anselm College and TurboVote have partnered to help first-time and out-of-state voting age students register to vote and receive absentee ballots for any local or national election.

 TurboVote is a project of Democracy Works, a nonpartisan 501(c)(3) nonprofit organization based in Brooklyn, N.Y., that is passionate about building the democracy of the future.

 - We recommend you read the information below first, but here is a link to get started with your registration.